DataDog/documentation/content/en/getting_started/session_replay/_index.md

 Combining Session Replay with APM traces and metrics enables you to receive end-to-end visibility across frontend and backend issues, allowing you to see how code and infrastructure are impacting your user experience.
 Understanding how backend performance affects user experience can be key to troubleshooting and optimizing your application.

+Within the Traces tab, select **View Trace in APM** to see more detailed information, including errors and logs associated with the trace.

+{{< img src="/getting_started/session_replay/APM.png" alt="APM page with more detailed information">}}

 ### Error Tracking integration

 The Error Tracking feature is helpful in debugging issues and getting to the root cause.
-You can receive alerts for an error, see the exact line of code that caused it, and pivot to view a user session that encountered the error—all without leaving the application.
+You can receive alerts for an error, see the exact line of code that caused it, and pivot to view a user session that encountered the error — all without leaving the application.

 Within the Errors tab, selecting a specific error expands the view to display the time the error occurred, as well as the error message.
 Clicking **Issue in error tracking** opens a panel with more detail surrounding the error, as well as any attributes associated with the session.

 {{< img src="/getting_started/session_replay/error-tracking.png" alt="Error tracking panel">}}

-## Resources and traces

-You can view any **Resources** and **Traces** associated with a view through using the tabs.

-You can see the browser request, as well as all of the backend dependencies and every service that was called upon to fulfill the request in the page.

-## What's Next?
+## What's next?

-You are able to share the replay with your team by selecting the **Share** button at the top of the page.
+You can share the replay with your team by selecting the **Share** dropdown at the top of the page.
 You can start the replay at a specific time as well, to direct your team's attention to a particular time and view of the Replay.

+{{< img src="/getting_started/session_replay/share.png" alt="Share your replay pop-up">}}

 ## Further Reading